History of silk: The Silk Road and trade (2nd–8th century)

 Numerous archaeological discoveries show that silk had become a luxury material appreciated in foreign countries well before the opening of the Silk Road by the Chinese.
 For example, silk has been found in the Valley of the Kings in Egypt, in the tomb of a mummy dating to 1070 BC.

-Both the Greeks and the Romans - the latter later than the former - spoke of the Seres, "people of silk", a term used for the inhabitants of the far-off kingdom of China.
+Both the Greeks and the Romans - the latter later than the former - spoke of the Seres, "people of silk", a term used for the inhabitants of Serica, their name for the far-off kingdom of China.
 According to certain historians, the first Roman contact with silk was that of the legions of the governor of Syria, Crassus.
 At the Battle of Carrhae, near the Euphrates, the legions were said to be so surprised by the brilliance of the banners of Parthia that they fled.

 The Silk Road toward the west was opened by the Chinese in the 2nd century AD.
 The main road left from Xi'an, going either to the north or south of the Taklamakan desert, one of the most arid in the world, before crossing the Pamir Mountains.
 The caravans that travelled this route to exchange silk with other merchants were generally sizeable, constituting 100 to 500 people, as well as camels and yaks carrying around 140 kg of merchandise.
 The route linked to Antioch and the coasts of the Mediterranean, about one year's travel from Xi'an.
 In the south, a second route went by Yemen, Burma, and India before rejoining the northern route.